s-fairchild/HuntTheWumpus/Requirement/UseCase.md

 1. The system will render a space that represents the map of the game.
 1. The system will partition the map into grids that represent caverns of the map.
 1. The system will render an object in a cavern that represents the player's character.
-1. The player will move his character to adjecnet grid.
+1. The player will move his character to adjacent grid.
 1. The system will render character's updated location.
-1. The system will display clue when player move into specifiv caverns.
+1. The system will display clue when player move into specific caverns.
 1. The player will gather clues to find the Wumpus.
 1. The player will equip his weapon.
 1. The player will fire his weapon in a direction.
-1. The system will display a flying arrow moving to the directioon of player's choice.
+1. The system will display a flying arrow moving to the direction of player's choice.
-1. The system will disply "you win" if player has won, else display Wumpus eating player's character.
+1. The system will display "you win" if player has won, else display Wumpus eating player's character.
 1. The system will reveal the map and all objects in the map.
 1. The system stops running.